isha10gupta/library-management-system-final/README.md

 # Library Management System

-This project is a simple Library Management System.
-The setup instructions below will guide you through getting the project up and running on your local machine using XAMPP.
+This project is a simple Library Management System designed to help library staff manage books, issue them to students, and maintain records.
+The backend is implemented using PHP and MySQL, while the frontend can be HTML, CSS, and JavaScript.
+Below are the steps to set up the project locally using XAMPP.

 ## Prerequisites